Robust Generative Learning with Lipschitz-Regularized $\alpha$-Divergences Allows Minimal Assumptions on Target Distributions: Numerical experiments

-\textbf{Keystroke example.} Finally, we provide a real-world heavy-tailed example of learning the inter-arrival time between keystrokes from multiple users typing sentences \cite{interarrivaltime_heavytailedexample}.
-The target dataset consists of 7,160 scalar samples, and we generated 10,000 samples using generative models with $W_1$- or $W_2$-proximal regularization.
+\paragraph{Keystroke example} For a real-world heavy-tailed example, we consider learning the inter-arrival time between keystrokes from multiple users typing sentences \cite{interarrivaltime_heavytailedexample}.
+The target dataset consists of 7,160 scalar samples, and we generated 10,000 samples using generative models with $W_1$ or $W_2$ proximal regularization.

 We display the tail behavior by plotting the ground truth CCDF (red curve) and the corresponding histogram of the generated samples (gray).
 Unlike the previous synthetic example, the ground truth CCDF here is obtained by interpolating the heights of the histogram bins of the true samples.
-In \Cref{fig:keystrokes:proximal:losses}, generative models with $W_1$-proximal regularization ($W_1$-$\alpha$-GPA and $W_1$-$\alpha$-GAN) outperform those regularized with $W_2$-proximals (OT flow and VE-SGM) in capturing the tails.
+In \Cref{fig:keystrokes:proximal:losses}, generative models with $W_1$-proximal regularization (\text{Lip}-$\alpha$-GPA and \text{Lip}-$\alpha$-GAN) outperform those regularized with $W_2$-proximals (OT flow and VE-SGM) in capturing the tails.
 This observation suggests that $W_1$-proximal algorithms can potentially handle heavier tails more effectively than $W_2$-proximal methods.
+In other words, algorithms based on the Lipschitz-regularized $\alpha$-divergences are more agnostic to heavy-tailed assumptions.